Bad Company: Original Paul Rodgers era (1973–1982)

 Their third album, Run with the Pack, was released in 1976 and reached No. 4 in the UK and No. 5 in the US.
 Bad Company scheduled a British tour with the band of former Free member Paul Kossoff, Back Street Crawler, to support the album, as well as a new album by Back Street Crawler.
 This double headline tour was scheduled to commence on 25 April 1976 but was halted due to Kossoff's death on 19 March 1976.

-1977's Burnin' Sky fared the poorest of their first four records, reaching No. 15 in the US and No. 17 in the UK.
-1979's Desolation Angels did better than its predecessor, peaking at No. 3 in the US and No. 10 in the UK.
+Released in 1977, Burnin' Sky fared the poorest of their first four records, reaching No. 15 in the US and No. 17 in the UK.
+Desolation Angels, released in 1979, did better than its predecessor, peaking at No. 3 in the US and No. 10 in the UK.
 Desolation Angels also embellished the group's sound with synthesisers and strings.
 It had two charting singles: "Rock 'n' Roll Fantasy" at No. 13 and "Gone Gone Gone" at No. 56.
 By the end of the 1970s, however, the band grew increasingly disenchanted with playing large stadiums.
 In addition, Peter Grant lost interest in the group and management in general after Led Zeppelin drummer John Bonham died on 25 September 1980.
 In the words of Simon Kirke, "Peter was definitely the glue which held us all together and in his absence we came apart".

 A three-year hiatus from the studio ended with the release of Rough Diamonds in August 1982.
 This would be the sixth and final LP in the group's original incarnation until four new songs were recorded in 1998.
 The album was the worst-selling Bad Company album of those featuring Paul Rodgers as the front man.
 The album peaked at No. 15 in the UK and No. 26 in the US.
 After the release of Rough Diamonds, Bad Company disbanded.
 Mick Ralphs said, "Paul wanted a break and truthfully we all needed to stop.
 Bad Company had become bigger than us all and to continue would have destroyed someone or something.
 From a business standpoint, it was the wrong thing to do, but Paul's instinct was absolutely right".

-Despite being famous for their live shows packing the largest stadiums for almost a decade, Bad Company did not release an official live album of performances from this period until they recorded What You Hear Is What You Get: The Best of Bad Company on the Here Comes Trouble tour during the Brian Howe era (the critically acclaimed album was released in November 1993 and featured live versions of hits from both the Paul Rodgers era and the Brian Howe era).
-In 2006 the album Live in Albuquerque 1976 was released, compiled from recordings made by Mick Ralphs, who regularly taped the group's shows during the Rodgers era and used the tapes to critique the band's performances.
-Bootlegs of Bad Company's live performances from this period were also available, including "Boblingen Live" (1974), "Live in Japan" (1975), and "Shooting Star Live at the L.A.
+Despite being famous for their live shows packing the largest stadiums for almost a decade, Bad Company did not release an official live album of performances from this period until they recorded What You Hear Is What You Get: The Best of Bad Company on the Here Comes Trouble tour during the Brian Howe era.
+The album was released in November 1993 and featured live versions of hits from both the Paul Rodgers era and the Brian Howe era.
+In 2006, the album Live in Albuquerque 1976 was released, compiled from recordings made by Mick Ralphs, who regularly taped the group's shows during the Rodgers era and used the tapes to critique the band's performances.
+Bootlegs of Bad Company's live performances from this period were also available, including "Boblingen Live" (1974), "Live in Japan" (1975) and "Shooting Star Live at the L.A.
 Forum" (1975).